Semantic Scholar Review 2026 - AI Research Tool

 • May be throttled during heavy use

-• 1 request per second (dedicated, not shared)
+• 1 request per second (dedicated rate limit)

 • Higher rate limits available upon request